-Our net tangible book value as of September 30, 2020 was approximately \$\) million or \$\) per share.
+Our net tangible book deficit as of September 30, 2020 was approximately \$(423.7) million or \$(3.20) per share.
 We calculate net tangible book value per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of shares of common stock outstanding.

-After giving effect to our sale of the shares in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and after giving effect to the application of the net proceeds from this offering as described under "Use of Proceeds," our net tangible book value (deficit) as adjusted to give effect to this offering on September 30, 2020 would have been \$ million, or \$ per share.
-This amount represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors purchasing shares in this offering at the initial public offering price.
+After giving effect to our sale of the shares in this offering at the initial public offering price of \$23.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and after giving effect to the application of the net proceeds from this offering as described under "Use of Proceeds," our net tangible book deficit as adjusted to give effect to this offering on September 30, 2020 would have been \$(111.0) million, or \$(0.73) per share.
+This amount represents an immediate increase in net tangible book value of \$2.47 per share to existing stockholders and an immediate dilution in net tangible book value of \$23.73 per share to new investors purchasing shares in this offering at the initial public offering price.